grebarzasi/ing-sw-2019-barzasi-bellacoscia-cai/README.md

 ### With JAR

-run the fullowing lines in the command prompt or use the .sh files, it is important to use a monospace font.
+Run the fullowing lines in the command prompt or use the .sh files, it is important to use a monospace font when running the CLI.
+(suggested font: Courier New)

 ##### For Client
 java -jar -Dfile.encoding=UTF8 client.jar